Reign of Fire (film): Soundtrack

+Release

+Home media

+Reign of Fire was released on DVD and VHS on November 19, 2002.
+A Blu-ray version was released on February 13, 2007.

 Reception

 Box office

-Reign of Fire was third at the US box-office receipts during its opening weekend (12 July 2002), taking in $15,632,281, behind Road to Perdition and Men in Black II.
+Reign of Fire was ranked third at the US box-office receipts during its opening weekend (12 July 2002), taking in $15,632,281, behind Road to Perdition and Men in Black II.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 41% based on 172 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film has an approval rating of 42% based on 173 reviews.
 The site's consensus states: "Reign of Fire gains some altitude with its pyrotechnic action and a smolderingly campy Matthew McConaughey, but the feature's wings are clipped by a derivative script and visual effects that fizzle out."
 On Metacritic, it has a score of 39 out of 100, based on 30 reviews from critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

-Joe Leydon of Variety said of the film, "An uncommonly exciting and satisfying post-apocalyptic popcorn flick, director Rob Bowman deftly combines an uncommonly satisfying mix of medieval fantasy, high-tech military action and Mad Max-style misadventure."
+Joe Leydon of Variety said of the film, "An uncommonly exciting and satisfying post-apocalyptic popcorn flick, director Rob Bowman deftly combines an uncommonly satisfying mix of medieval fantasy, high-tech military action and Mad Max–style misadventure."
+Bruce Westbrook of Houston Chronicle described it as "a more enjoyable neo-dragon flick than 1981's Dragonslayer, with its lesser effects, or 1996's Dragonheart, with its soft heart for the monsters."
 Lisa Schwarzbaum of Entertainment Weekly gave the film a B grade, saying "the season could do with more grinning, spinning, un-self-important, happy-to-be-B throwback movies like this one."
 Elvis Mitchell of The New York Times noted that "the movie might have been a minor classic if it had maximized its own possibilities.
 But until the rush wears off, the picture is as much fun as a great run at a slot machine: even when your luck runs out, you're losing only pocket change."

 Roger Ebert gave the film one star out of four, describing it as "a vast enterprise marshaled in the service of such a minute idea", adding that "the movie makes no sense on its own terms, let alone ours.
 And it is such a grim and dreary enterprise.
 One prays for a flower or a ray of sunshine as those grotty warriors clamber into their cellars and over their slag heaps."